alphamarket/rails-acu/README.md

 ### Some handy helpers
 Although you can define a binary allow/deny access rule in the `acu_rules.rb` file but there will be some gray area that neither you can allow _full access_ to the resource nor _no access_.<br />
-for those situations you allow the entities to get access but limits their operations in the action/view/layout with the `acu_is?` and `acu_as` helpers, here is some usage example of them:
+For those situations you allow the entities to get access but limits their operations in the action/view/layout with the `acu_is?`, `acu_as` and `acu_except` helpers, here is some usage example of them:

 ```ruby
 # return true if the entity `:admin`'s block in `whois :admin` return true, otherwise false